7 Tips for Chasing Perfect Fall Colours in Ontario

 3. Hike or Paddle a Canoe.

 People tend to pick a low-hanging fruit.
-Seeing fall colours from a parking lot - great, walking a few miles in - too difficult.
+Seeing fall colours from a parking lot - is great, but walking a few miles in - is too difficult.

-So that's a simple formula for you if you look for privacy or solitude: a number of people you'll see is inversely proportional to the effort you take.
+So that's a simple formula for you if you look for privacy or solitude: the number of people you'll see is inversely proportional to the effort you take.

-Overnight camping is king if weather cooperates.
+Overnight camping is king if the weather cooperates.
 Better yet - overnight canoe camping.
-Remember, Septembers and Octobers in Ontario can be pretty cold at night.
+Remember, September and October in Ontario can be pretty cold at night.

 Take into account whether a place you want to visit has primarily deciduous or evergreen trees.
 The latter, as the name suggests, won't be as dramatic as a forest made of sugar maple and oak trees.